Hay Fever (play): Critical reception

 The initial notices in the British press were moderately favourable.
 Coward told a theatre colleague, Basil Dean, "I'm very surprised it hasn't irritated the Press more – some of them actually seem to have been amused by it."
 Herbert Farjeon in The Sphere said "Hay Fever begins admirably, tails off, picks up, is disappointing because it is not better, and yet is pleasing because it is so bright".
-The critic in The Tatler thought that on the whole Hay Fever was "most amusing … there is no real plot … but it is very funny".
-The Illustrated Sporting and Dramatic News found the play "the best of fun … Let us hope Mr Coward will supply more goods of this quality".
+The critic in The Tatler thought that on the whole Hay Fever was "most amusing ... there is no real plot ... but it is very funny".
+The Illustrated Sporting and Dramatic News found the play "the best of fun ...
+Let us hope Mr Coward will supply more goods of this quality".
 The Times said the play was "all, as usual, Mr Coward's fun.
 All the better fun, be it added, for being punctuated, as usual, with Mr Coward's wit", but thought it was essentially a vehicle for Marie Tempest's "brilliantly comic acting".
-The Daily Telegraph thought the first act promised more than the two later acts could deliver, and that although Coward's touch had not deserted him, "this particular jest does not quite come off", but it was a "very amusing comedy … so light and airy".
+The Daily Telegraph thought the first act promised more than the two later acts could deliver, and that although Coward's touch had not deserted him, "this particular jest does not quite come off", but it was a "very amusing comedy ... so light and airy".
 Reviewers in The Daily News and The Tatler both commented that Coward's choice of title seemed inexplicable.
 In 2010 The Times's theatre critic, though offering no firm explanation, commented, "In some productions one's eyes can stream, though only with laughter".

 After the first Broadway production The New York Times observed, "If Mr Coward had packed his play with half the humor the actors bring to their parts, Hay Fever might be steadily amusing; at present it has many colorless moments".
 Six years later, after the first New York revival, the same paper said that the play was "theatrical satire, and infernally delicate and accomplished.
 It is dry, subtle, mettlesome comedy, and it is enormously entertaining".
 After the 1985 revival opened, the paper said:

-Coward himself was aware that the play lacked obvious witticisms.
+Coward was aware that the play lacked obvious witticisms.
 He commented:

 In a study of Coward's plays, published in 1982, John Lahr called Hay Fever "the first and the finest of his major plays".
-In 2014 Michael Billington wrote of a new production, "I found myself wondering why, 90 years after it was written, Noël Coward's comedy still proves so astonishingly durable.
+In 2014 Michael Billington wrote of a new production: "I found myself wondering why, 90 years after it was written, Noël Coward's comedy still proves so astonishingly durable.
 I suspect it is because it combines astute observation with ironclad technique".